 Skip to main content

-Projects
+Proposed Projects

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-Colville National Forest Projects
+Colville National Forest Proposed Projects

 New bike park and alpine coaster for summer use.
 Expansion of snowmaking to include additional terrain and reservoirs.
 Modification of 4 ski trails to improve access.
 Construction of Saddle Lodge and restrooms.